Ziyue487/auto-type/README.md

-# auto-type
+# Auto-type
-Automatically type the text from the clipboard to simulate manual input, avoid copying and pasting large amount of blocks, targeted to detections of plagiarism.
+The program simulates manual input by automatically typing the text from the clipboard, avoid pasting large blocks.
+It is targeted to counter detections such as _draftback_.
-But currently, it only can be used in Mac.
+Currently, it's only supported in Mac.